ahaywood/Web-Interactivity-and-Engagement/chapter-1/index.md

 #### viii.
 Tools Tab

-The Tools tab is strange and might end up being more confusing than anything else if you don’t fully understand how limited it is in its usage.
+The Tools tab is strange and might end up being more confusing than anything else if you don't fully understand how limited it is in its usage.
 The Tools tab contains only a few items - none of which you will use for the direct purpose of this course.

 #### ix.
 Settings Tab